HomeDev GuideAPI Reference

 Create content

 A content instance is an instance of a content type.
-Content types are usually defined in code as classes based on a model decorated with ContentTypeAttribute inheriting from some base class like for example EPiServer.Core.PageData.
+Content types are usually defined in code as classes based on a model decorated with ContentTypeAttribute inheriting from some base class like EPiServer.Core.PageData.

 Inheriting from a base class like PageData provides access to many built-in properties, for example Name, ContentLink, and ParentLink.
-Built-in properties are predefined and set by the system when a page is created, and are always available regardless of content type.
+Built-in properties are predefined and set by the system when a page is created, and are available regardless of content type.
 You can also add your own user-defined properties, based on available property types.
 See Built-in property types and Property attributes.

 The following code shows a simple page type.
 MainBody is a property of type XhtmlString for adding content using a text editor.